tombensariworkshop-web/woodworking-knowledge/veneering.md

 This is why back veneers (counter veneers) are essential:
 [Why veneered panels need back veneers](./why-veneered-panels-need-back-veneers.md)

-The process of balancing is explained in more detail here:
+The process of balancing:
 [How balanced veneering prevents panel warping](./how-balanced-veneering-prevents-panel-warping.md)

 Veneering is a system of forces, not just layers.

 ## Veneering and wood movement

-Wood is not a static material.
-It reacts to changes in humidity and temperature.
+Wood reacts to changes in humidity and temperature.

 Veneering allows these effects to be controlled.